 Preamplifiers should not be the first choice for air band signal enhancement, because the gain often comes at the sacrifice of bandwidth and dynamic range.
-At best, a well made filter and low noise preamplifier combination will improve the station noise figure and provide high gain over a 2 to 3 MHz bandwidth, and reject out of band signals.
-Strong signals in the passband may cause desensitization or intermodulation problems in the receiver.
-At worst, a wideband preamplifier will increase overloading problems and also fail to improve weak signal reception.
+At best, a well made filter and low noise preamplifier combination will raise external atmospheric noise over internal receiver noise and provide high gain over a 2 to 3 MHz bandwidth.
+Filtering should reject out of band signals which could cause intermodulation or desensitization.
+Strong signals in the passband may still cause desensitization or intermodulation problems in the receiver.
+At worst, a wideband preamplifier will increase overloading problems and also fail to improve the system noise figure.
 In short: unless the objective is one fairly narrow range of frequencies with weak signals, avoid the use of preamplifiers.
-If there is an increase in vehicle ignition noise, lightning crackles, and other kinds of background noise when the antenna is connected to the receiver, the noise figure is good enough.
+If there is an increase in vehicle ignition noise, lightning crackles, and other kinds of external background noise audible when the antenna is connected to the receiver, the noise figure is good enough.

 A better solution is to install a high gain antenna and use the best possible low loss feedline.
 Offering wide bandwidth and moderate gain, log periodic antennas are a great choice for general air band listening.
 In addition to high gain, log periodic antennas offer superior front to back ratio and side lobe rejection.
 Below is a diagram with basic instructions for building an air band log periodic antenna with 9.5 dBi gain.
 This antenna, fed with high quality coaxial cable, will provide excellent performance for an air band monitoring station.
 It offers very high gain and directivity from 118 MHz to 136 MHz and is suitable for the most demanding air band monitoring stations.